boinkkitty/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **CLI**: Command Line Interface; user interacts with the application by typing text commands rather than using a mouse.
+* **CLI**: Command Line Interface; User interacts with the application by typing text commands rather than using a mouse.
+* **Persist**: Student records should be saved to local storage (as JSON files) in a way that ensures they remain available even after the application is closed and reopened.

 --------------------------------------------------------------------------------------------------------------------